isabella232/mobile-services.es-ES/help/android/analytics-main/states.md

    }
    ```

 The `"State Name"` is reported in the `View State` variable in Adobe Mobile services, and a view is recorded for each `trackState` call.
-En otras interfaces de Analytics `View State` se informa como `Page Name`, y `state views` se informa como `page views`.
+In other Analytics interfaces, `View State` is reported as `Page Name`, and `state views` is reported as `page views`.

 ## Send additional data {#section_CFDB4F944496401786A145C209AB387C}